Donington, Shropshire

-Donington is a hamlet and civil parish in Shropshire, England.
-It shares a parish council with the neighbouring parish of Boscobel, due to the latter's small population.
+Donington is a village in the civil parish of Albrighton and Donington, in Shropshire, England.

+On 1 April 2025 the parish was abolished and merged with Albrighton and Boscobel to form "Albrighton and Donington".
+Prior to that it shared a parish council with the neighbouring parish of Boscobel, due to the latter's small population.

 Geography

 The hamlet is situated on the northern outskirts of the large village of Albrighton.
 Albrighton Moat, a scheduled monument dating from the 13th century, is situated within the hamlet.